 The following steps are required to obtain a standard encroachment agreement:

 1. Complete CSA Encroachment Agreement Application (see attachment B) and submit to CSA the following:

-iii) As-built survey (less than two (2) years old) depicting all improvements, and including the proposed project/encroachment location prepared by a professional or registered land surveyor.
+iii) As-built survey (less than two (2) years old) depicting all improvements, easements and denoting the proposed project/encroachment location prepared by a professional or registered land surveyor.

-Upon receipt of a complete application and all requested documentation, CSA Maintenance will make an initial site visit to evaluate the area and make recommendations to CSA.
+Upon receipt of a complete application and all requested documentation, a CSA representative will make an initial site visit to evaluate the area and make recommendations to the CSA President.

-3. Upon receipt of ARB’s conditional approval for the proposed project contact CSA, Joan Berger at email@example.com and provide ARB’s conditional approval.
-The proposed project plan will be submitted to the CSA Board for final approval.
+2. Upon receipt of the CSA representative’s recommendations for the evaluated area, the proposed project will be submitted to the CSA Board for final approval.

 Should you have questions or require additional information please contact Joan Berger, CSA’s Document Administrator at 843-671-7853 or email@example.com